 Somewhere in between, though, there is a very special mode of transport.
 The FEVE (Ferrocarril Española Via Estrecha ) – or ‘Slow Train’, as it has become endearingly known – is unmarked on most Spanish railway maps, yet is a real boon for the curious traveller.

 The whole line (actually a trio of 1,000mm narrow-gauge lines dating from 1965) dawdles all the way from Bilbao in the Basque Country to Galicia in Spain’s north-west corner, and stops at no fewer than 100 stations along the way.
-And the section we use for our holiday, passing through the bucolic and astonishingly green landscapes of Asturias, is an undoubted highlight.
+And the section that features on Inntravel's holiday, passing through the bucolic and astonishingly green landscapes of Asturias, is an undoubted highlight.

 In this age of high-speed rail transport, the FEVE might seem like something of an anachronism.
 After all, its trains feel neither luxurious nor particularly modern.
 But they chug faithfully along, doggedly resisting ‘progress’ while advancing in their measured and staccato manner, disgorging locals and commuters while connecting one tiny platform to another.